Back in 2010 we compiled these words of wisdom from Ivy Style readers. They’re aimed at the college men of today and are as timeless as ever.

 These are the best years of your life.
 Behave accordingly.

-Learn to tell a story, cook an omelette, charm a lady, and dress with style.
+Learn to tell a story, cook an omelet, charm a lady, and dress with style.

 Tell average-looking girls they’re pretty, and tell pretty girls they’re smart.
 For every statement you make to a girl, ask at least two questions.